delusionary/histoptimizer/README.md

 Histoptimizer supports Just-in-time compilation for both CPU and NVidia CUDA GPUs using Numba.
-For larger problems these implementations can be hundreds or thousands of times faster than the Python implementation alone.
+For larger problems these implementations can be hundreds or thousands of times faster than the pure Python implementation.